jgrassler/talks/magnum-debugging-101/lightning/main.md

 ...presuming it can.

-For it may encounter resource exhaustion problems such as the ever popular `No valid host was found` or the equally popular "Oops, our admin forgot increasing the default quota of 10 volumes!".
+For it may encounter resource exhaustion problems such as the ever popular `No valid host was found` or too tight a quota somewhere.

 -->